General Staff

 Patrick earned his Bachelor’s degree in Communications from West Chester University and his Master’s in Environmental Studies with a concentration in Natural Resource Management from the University of Pennsylvania in Philadelphia.

-Michelle Labbé, Conservation Analyst
+Michelle Labbé, Conservation Program Manager

 Michelle Labbé joined CNLM in 2013.
-As our Conservation Analyst, Michelle undertakes projects that strengthen the scientific basis of stewardship plans and practices.
+As our Conservation Program Manager, Michelle undertakes projects that strengthen the scientific basis of stewardship plans and practices.
 Working with CNLM biological, spatial, and financial data, she plans and conducts analyses that contribute to organizational protocols and tools, aids in implementing principles of adaptive management, and determines appropriate methods for specific projects and program goals.
 Michelle undertakes research, reporting, and planning pertaining to the species and habitats that comprise CNLM’s wildland preserves in California, Washington, and Oregon, and offers primary support for CNLM’s novel cost analysis app (“PAR”) and its application to preserve endowment calculations.

 Michelle has a background in conservation biology and spatial and statistical analysis in the San Francisco Bay Area and Northeastern United States.
 Michelle earned her Bachelor’s in Natural Resource Studies with a Minor in Wildlife Biology and Management as well as her Master’s in Wildlife Ecology and Conservation from the University of Massachusetts at Amherst.